t-jacob/COVID-relational-db-webapp/README.md

   where the sample was obtained from.

 ## Additional Information for Running the Application<a name="Info"></a>

+### Importing the database
+The MySQL schemas that were created to store the data records are found in `database/`.
+Import the SQL scripts found in this directory to set up the MySQL schema that this application runs off of.

+### A note about `application.properties`
 The application requires running the scripts `/src/main/java/finalProject/DemoApplication_finalProject.java` as well as `/src/main/resources/application.properties`.
 These two scripts enable connection to the server via the internet.

-### A note about `application.properties`
 For this project to run as intended, we made the following changes in `application.properties`:
 * The MySQL connection was established by setting `dbDesign` as both the username and password.
 Please change the username and password found in `application.properties` to match the user credentials used to connect to MySQL.